-We believe in Christ Jesus’ love and grace to heal spiritually and emotionally.
-A personal, loving relationship with Him is what He desires, not our performance or striving for perfection.
+ESN believes Christ Jesus’ love and grace is able to heal spiritually and emotionally and that a personal, loving relationship with Him is what He desires, not our performance, or striving for perfection.

 Your prayers for the protection and guidance of this website are needed and greatly appreciated.

 Exit & Support Network™

-- Provide education on thought reform and exploitive, deceptive groups
+- Provide education on thought reform and exploitive WCG offshoots

 - Furnish information on healing from emotional, spiritual and psychological abuse